-- 8.21.29 "SENSITIVE RECEPTOR" means any building or structure used as a residence, seasonal residence, hotel, nursing home, retirement home, hospital, school, place of worship, day care, or any lands used for camp grounds or picnic areas. - 8.21.30 "SPECIAL CARE FACILITIES" is a term that includes the following: - a) Crisis Care Shelter a single housekeeping unit for persons in a crisis situation requiring shelter, protection, assistance, counseling or support, and short term accommodation of a transient nature. - b) Detoxification Centre A facility to house persons addicted to chemical substances and/or alcohol who are admitted for withdrawal, treatment and/or rehabilitation, and who live together under responsible twenty-four (24) hour supervision consistent with their requirements. - c) Recovery Home A single housekeeping unit offering a group living arrangement, treatment and education for persons with alcohol or drug related problems and/or dependencies, under responsible twenty-four (24) hour supervision. - d) Corrections Residence A group living arrangement in a secure facility for individuals who have been placed on probation, who have been released on parole, who are admitted to the facility for correctional or rehabilitation purposes, or who are awaiting trial and live together under responsible twenty-four (24) hour secure supervision and accepted standards for secure detention. - e) Residential Care Facility A group living arrangement in a single housekeeping unit for eight (8) or more individuals (exclusive of staff and/or receiving family), who live under responsible supervision consistent with their particular needs.
+- 10.22.52 "SOLAR ENERGY GENERATING SYSTEM" means a structure that converts solar energy to electrical energy. - 10.22.53 "SPECIAL CARE FACILITIES" is a term that includes the following: - a) Crisis Care Shelter a single housekeeping unit for persons in acrisis situation requiring shelter, protection, assistance, counseling or support, and short-term accommodation of a transient nature. - b) Detoxification Centre A facility to house persons addicted to chemical substances and/or alcohol who are admitted for withdrawal, treatment and/or rehabilitation, and who live together under responsible twentyfour (24) hour supervision consistent with their requirements.

+- c) Recovery Home A single housekeeping unit offering a group living arrangement, treatment and education for persons with alcohol or drug related problems and/or dependencies, under responsible twenty-four (24) hour supervision. - d) Corrections Residence A group living arrangement in a secure facility for individuals who have been placed on probation, who have been released on parole, who are admitted to the facility for correctional or rehabilitation purposes, or who are awaiting trial and live together under responsible twenty-four (24) hour secure supervision and accepted standards for secure detention. - e) Residential Care Facility A group living arrangement in a single housekeeping unit for eight (8) or more individuals (exclusive of staff and/or receiving family), who live under responsible supervision consistent with their particular needs.
 The facility is licenced or approved under Provincial statutes.